-PEIR Mitigation Measure M-AQ-4: Siting of Uses that Emit PM{2.5} or DPM and Other TACs involves the siting of commercial, industrial, or other uses that emit TACs as part of everyday operations.
-The project proposes construction of a 55-foot-tall (65 feet with rooftop structures) mixed-use building containing 38 dwelling units and 1,240 sf of retail space.
+Mitigation Measure M-AQ-4: Siting of Uses that Emit PM2.5 or DPM and Other TACs involves the siting of commercial, industrial, or other uses that emit TACs as part of everyday operations.
+The project proposes construction of a six-story, mixed-use building containing 25 dwelling units, 4,125 sf of retail space, and a basement parking garage.
 The project would not generate more than 10,000 vehicle trips per day, 1,000 truck trips per day, or include a new stationary source, such as a diesel emergency generator, that would emit TACs as part of everyday operations.
+The project site is located within an identified Air Pollutant Exposure Zone and would result in an increase in construction- and operational-related criteria air pollutants including from the generation of daily vehicle trips and energy demand.
+The proposed project is below the screening criteria provided in the Air Quality Guidelines for construction- and operational-related criteria air pollutants.
 Thus, the ambient health risk to sensitive receptors from air pollutants is not considered substantial.
-Therefore, PEIR Mitigation Measure M-AQ-4 is not applicable to the proposed project.
+Therefore, Mitigation Measure M-AQ-4 is not applicable to the proposed project.